rozbb/draft-waict-transparency/draft-waict-transparency.md

     "inclusion": $inclusion,
 }
 ```
-where `$timestamp` is the current time, encoded as a big-endian 64-bit Unix timestamp, `$checkpoint` is a [tlog checkpoint](https://github.com/C2SP/C2SP/blob/main/tlog-checkpoint.md) cosigned by a quorum of Witnesses (TODO: define quorum), and `$inclusion` is an [RFC 6962 inclusion proof](https://www.rfc-editor.org/rfc/rfc6962.html#section-2.1.1) encoded as a bytestring type.
+where `$timestamp` is the current time, encoded as a big-endian 64-bit Unix timestamp in seconds, `$checkpoint` is a [tlog checkpoint](https://github.com/C2SP/C2SP/blob/main/tlog-checkpoint.md) cosigned by a quorum of Witnesses (TODO: define quorum), and `$inclusion` is an [RFC 6962 inclusion proof](https://www.rfc-editor.org/rfc/rfc6962.html#section-2.1.1) encoded as a bytestring type.

 We leave out of scope how the caller authenticates themselves to the Log.
 This MAY be done via cookies, bearer tokens, etc.